Skip Navigation

 While the medication has been marketed as safe and effective by its manufacturers, Dupixent side effects have been linked to T-cell lymphoma, a rare form of cancer that impacts the bodyโ€™s white blood cells, which are a key part of the immune system.
 These concerns have raised warnings that the medication may increase the risk of cutaneous T-cell lymphoma (CTCL) and peripheral T-cell lymphoma (PTCL).

 Mycosis fungoides is the most common type of CTCL.
-It causes red scaly patches on the skin that itch, and could be confused with eczema or psoriasis, making it potentially harder to detect in patients already diagnosed with atopic dermatitis.
+It causes red scaly patches on the skin that itch, which could be confused with eczema or psoriasis that Dupixent is already prescribed to treat, making it particularly important for the drug maker to warn about the potential risk so that patients can be more carefully monitored.ย

-While incurable, it usually progresses slowly and most patients diagnosed with it do not die from the disease.
+While incurable, mycosis fungoides from Dupixent usually progresses slowly and most patients diagnosed with it do not die from the disease.
 However, in later stages, like most forms of cancer, it can become far more dangerous if it spreads to the lymph nodes and other organs.
-At that point, five-year survival chances plummet.
-Fortunately, this seems to only occur in about 10% of cases of late diagnosis.
+At that point, five-year survival chances plummet, highlighting the importance of early diagnosis and treatment.

 Dupixent-Lawsuit